Realization of tropical curves in abelian surfaces: Introduction

 \paragraph{\bfseries Acknowledgements} We are very grateful to Pierrick Bousseau and Tony Yue Yu for inspiring discussions.
 This paper is originally conceived as a joint project with Tony Yue Yu.
 There are many places where he made invaluable contributions, especially in the proof of Theorem \ref{thm:pre-log} and in the most part of Section \ref{sec:multiplicity}.
 We would like to deeply thank him.
+We also thank the reviewers for their detailed comments.
 The author is supported by JSPS KAKENHI Grant Number 18K03313.